 The Compensation Committee has the authority to retain compensation consultants to advise the Compensation Committee as it deems necessary to carry out its duties.
-In 2020, the Compensation Committee continued to use the services of Compensation Advisory Partners LLC, or CAP, as its independent executive compensation consultant in accordance with its Committee Charter.
+In 2021, the Compensation Committee continued to use the services of Compensation Advisory Partners LLC, or CAP, as its independent executive compensation consultant in accordance with its Committee Charter.
 The Compensation Committee has the discretion to use analyses prepared by the consultant as part of its review of SIGA's executive compensation practices.
 The consultant reports directly to the Compensation Committee, and the Compensation Committee has the final authority to hire and terminate the consultant.

-CAP attends meetings of the Compensation Committee when requested, and is available to communicate with the committee chairman between meetings; however, the Compensation Committee makes all decisions regarding any compensation matters that are discussed with CAP.
-At no time has the Compensation Committee directed CAP to perform services in any particular manner or using any particular methodology.
+CAP attends meetings of the Compensation Committee when requested, and is available to communicate with the committee chairperson between meetings; however, the Compensation Committee makes all decisions regarding any compensation matters that are discussed with CAP.